 Wine Country Trattoria (Pacific Wharf) $$ - This Casual Dining and Unique/Themed, Table Service restaurant (one of my favorite places) has a Mediterranean feel, with vine-covered trellises on an outdoor patio, serving a variety of Italian dishes, both traditional and creative variations.
 The menu includes items such as bruschetta, a daily soup, fritto misto, and Caprese salad for starters.
-They also offer “Pasta Your Way” (choose from 3 pastas and 5 sauces), lasagna, sustainable fish, pressed panini, entrée salads and Italian desserts.
+They also offer several pasta entrees, lasagna, sustainable fish, pressed panini, entrée salads and Italian desserts.
 Wine pairings are suggested on the menu for each entrée.
 Glasses of wine, wine flights, and wine by the bottle, as well as craft beers, are also offered.
-Outdoor dining.
+Outdoor and indoor dining.
 Serves lunch and dinner.
 Reservations highly encouraged.

 Favorite Healthy meal: Bruschetta with Soup of the Day or Tuscan Salad with Sauteed Shrimp.
 A good place to have your birthday lunch (be sure to get a Birthday button at the Chamber of Commerce--near the DCA entrance).